Noroff-FEU-Assignments/project-exam-1-anneandersen92/README.md

 - an image modal which gives the user an option to get a bigger view of the blog images
 - a contact page with form validation which displays an error message if requirements are not met
 - content that is managed with WordPress, and is fetched using WordPress REST API (CMS is headless)
-- a design responsive across different sized devices
+- a design responsive across different sized devices which is also that appeals to the target audience

 ## Built With